“Our friends and our therapist keep telling us that we will be able to trust each other again sometime, but I just don’t see how that is possible.”

 Chances are, you or your partner has had one or more of these thoughts over and over since the discovery of the affair.
 You are putting in the effort by going to counseling together and may be separated as well, but deep down, you wonder if it is just a waste of time.
 You have no hope that your relationship will ever be healed or even get back to polite interactions, no matter how well your therapy sessions go.

-Every situation is different because everyone processes and copes with traumatic discoveries in their own unique way, but you may find that following some of these steps will help you and your partner restore trust:
+Every situation is different because of everyone processes and copes with traumatic discoveries in their own unique way, but you may find that following some of these steps will help you and your partner restore trust:

 It Is A Process